 When participating in a sleep study, you typically arrive around 8 p.m. and are awakened around 6 a.m. the following morning.
 If you need to make different arrangements, we can work with you to schedule a time that is more convenient.

 During the sleep study, your doctor may conduct several additional tests, such as:

-- Multiple Sleep Latency Test - This test measures the severity of daytime sleepiness using a series of two to five 20-minute naps given every two hours throughout the day.
+- Multiple Sleep Latency Test - This test measures the severity of daytime sleepiness using a series of five naps given every two hours throughout the day.